lokeshreddyayyaswamy/Sentiment_Analysis/README.md

 pip install -r requirements.txt

 Download NLTK data:
-Run the following commands in a Python interpreter to download the necessary NLTK models:
+Run the following command in your terminal to download the necessary NLTK models:

-import nltk
-nltk.download('stopwords')
-nltk.download('punkt')
-nltk.download('wordnet')
+python -c "import nltk; nltk.download('stopwords'); nltk.download('punkt'); nltk.download('wordnet')"

-Usage
+▶️ Usage
 After setting up the environment and placing Twitter_Data.csv in the root folder, you need to update the file path in the script.

 Open sentiment_analysis.py.